junxit/us-congress-bills-115/metadata.md

 - 2017-03-09 — Introduced in House
 - 2017-03-09 — Introduced in House
 - 2017-03-09 — Referred to the House Committee on Foreign Affairs.
+- 2017-03-29 — Committee Consideration and Mark-up Session Held.
+- 2017-03-29 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2017-04-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-04-25 — Considered as unfinished business. (consideration: CR H2837-2838)
+- 2017-04-25 — Considered under suspension of the rules. (consideration: CR H2832-2837)
+- 2017-04-25 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+187.
+- 2017-04-25 — Mr. Royce (CA) moved to suspend the rules and agree to the resolution, as amended.
+- 2017-04-25 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 2 (Roll no. 222). (text: CR H2832)
+- 2017-04-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 2 (Roll no. 222).(text: CR H2832)